ArmaRealms/ArmaChat/README.md

 In short, Install `Vault` (and a compatible permission system), `PlaceholderAPI` (`Player` and `Vault` extensions optional).

-The plugin will automatically detect and use whichever library is available, with ProtocolLib taking priority if both are present.

 To build, simply run `./gradlew build`.

 Requires Java 21.